EarthEngineering/EarthEngineering.github.io/_posts/2020-04-30-why-facetop.md

   <img src="/assets/decrease_in_transistor_size.jpg" alt="decrease_in_transistor_size">
 </div>

-This miniturization is at the heart of our modern world where devices get better and cheaper continuously.
+This miniturization is at the heart of our modern world where devices get better and more inexpensive continuously.

 <div class="centered chart">
   <img src="/assets/decrease_in_size_of_mechanical_devices.jpg" alt="decrease_in_size_of_mechanical_devices">